Gaming Innovation Group: Business units

-The media division (GiG Media) focuses on generating leads to operators in iGaming.
-GiG Media operates several media websites and traffic generating channels engaging the end-user, turning users into leads to operators.
-Notable websites that GiG Media operates are askgamblers.com, superlenny.com, casinotopsonline.com, and wsn.com.

-World Sports Network (WSN.com)

-Through its sports website, WSN.com, Gaming Innovation Group entered the regulated US sports betting market in January 2019.
-It was first granted a license to operate in New Jersey, followed by Indiana, Pennsylvania, Colorado and West Virginia.
-In June 2020, WSN.com started an online gambling podcast with sports betting personality Bill Krackomberger.

-Casinotopsonline.com

-GiG acquired Casinotopsonline.com in March 2017 for the amount of €11.5 million, at the time it was deemed as one of Europe's largest online casino review portals.
-The site focuses on news and casino reviews operating on a worldwide scale.

-SuperLenny.com

-The website SuperLenny.com was part of the Betit Holdings acquisition performed by GiG in June 2016.
-SuperLenny.com started as a casino brand with a Scandinavian focus but was later changed into an affiliate focused website driving traffic and leads to operators.

-AskGamblers.com

-In January 2023, AskGamblers.com was acquired by GiG for €45 million ($47.8 million).
-The casino affiliate website features a player complaint resolution service through which $52.4 million has been returned to injured parties, as of February 2023.
-AskGamblers.com hosts the annual AskGamblers Awards during which the best casinos, slot releases, software providers, and affiliate partners are awarded, and a charity auction, traditionally held the night before the event.
-In 2021, €65,300 was raised and diverted to UNICEF's project Mitigating the Effects of the COVID-19 Pandemic on the Socio-Economic Status of Children and Their Families.
+The media division (GiG Media) spun out as an independent company, forming Gentoo Media in September 2024.

+Controversies

+GiG subsidiaries Betit Operations Ltd and MT SecureTrade were ordered to pay £1.4 million and £700,000 by the UK Gambling Commission for anti money laundering and social responsibility failings.

 Sportnco

 In April 2022, GiG announced the completion of a €51.5m acquisition of online sports betting provider Sportnco to complement both companies existing commercial profiles and offer significantly increased capacity for expansion into short- and long-term addressable markets.

 Sportnco currently has around 40 partners working in 12 countries across Europe and Latin America and is currently being launched in new regions in North America.
 It has offices in Madrid, Toulouse and Barcelona, and currently employs around 130 people.

 Sportnco started in 2008 in the world of online sports betting for regulated markets, starting in France and then coming to Spain.
 The company developed its own betting platform, covering more than 50 sports.
 It currently operates B2B betting networks in Spain and France, and is active in other European jurisdictions like Portugal, Belgium and Greece, as well as in South America and the United States.
 Since its launch, the company has developed a responsible gaming policy and is therefore only present in regulated markets.